 |

-who have been studying oviparous animals, care for the ducklings and delight in their development.
-Although the other ducklings
+been studying oviparous animals, care for the ducklings and delight in their development.
+Although the other ducklings thrive,

-thrive, Lemon is unable to stand or walk on her own and is diagnosed with a neurological balance problem.
-Ms Lake and her
+Lemon is unable to stand or walk on her own and is diagnosed with a neurological balance problem.
+Ms Lake and her students

-students adopt Lemon when the other ducklings go to live on a farm, and try to find ways to make her more independent.
-This
+adopt Lemon when the other ducklings go to live on a farm, and try to find ways to make her more independent.
+This delightful

-delightful story of how a group of school children and their teacher care for a duck with special needs is based on a true
+story of how a group of school children and their teacher care for a duck with special needs is based on a true story of the

-story of the real Lemon the Duck.
-It has obvious applications for discussions about differences, the value of each individual
+real Lemon the Duck.
+It has obvious applications for discussions about differences, the value of each individual and caring

-and caring for others who need help, but it is such a great story with such wonderful illustrations, that children and teachers
+for others who need help, but it is such a great story with such wonderful illustrations, that children and teachers will

-will love it for those reasons alone.
-For more information about Lemon the Duck and lots of ducky jokes and sayings, visit
+love it for those reasons alone.
+For more information about Lemon the Duck and lots of ducky jokes and sayings, visit www.lemontheduck.com.

 If you look like a duck and quack like a duck, you must be a duck.
 What if you can’t walk or move like a duck?
 Are you

-they discover that one is not quite right?
-Will they care for the duckling even though it looks and acts different than the
+that one is not quite right?
+Will they care for the duckling even though it looks and acts different than the others?
+Will

 Top-rated children’s picture book about special needs